fredguth/sveltish/README.md

     User: {'name': 'John', 'age': 45}

-Updating the age does not trigger the name subscriber.
+Updating the age does not trigger the `name subscriber`.
+Let’s see what happens when we update the name.

 ``` python
 user.update(lambda x: x | {"name": "Fred"})